 Just looking at the official WordPress themes repository that provides free products, you get thousands of templates to choose from.

 If you decide to spend a few extra bucks, there are also thousands more premium WordPress themes that look even better and have additional features that will push your blog into the new league.

 Whether you go for a free one or purchase a premium theme, you still have full control over it.
 Most of the themes have a vast variety of customizing options that let you personalize the entire site.
 And a great part is that you get to modify the source code as well.
 So, if you know something about HTML and CSS, you can change each and every part of your site.
 Even if you aren’t skilled enough, you can always hire a professional designer to make changes for you.

 In comparison to the self-hosted version of WordPress, Blogger falls way behind.
 While there is a good number of templates that you can apply to your free blog, the choice is quite limited compared to WordPress.
 And once you select a template, you only get to play with the limited number of customization tools.
 Don’t get us wrong; the customization options that come with Blogger are user-friendly and relatively useful, but they can’t relate to WordPress.

-If you plan on creating a custom theme or modifying an existing template in details, you can forget about it – Blogger simply does not allow that.
-Even though there are some unofficial Blogger templates, those are usually better left untouched as they’re most of the times the low quality.
+If you plan on creating a custom theme or modifying an existing template in detail, you can forget about it – Blogger simply does not allow that.
+Even though there are some unofficial Blogger templates, those are usually better left untouched as they’re most of the time the low quality.

 Blogging is all about content management.
 Before you start writing your first post, make sure that the platform that you are about to use is well-built for blogging.
 Makes sense, right?